 Talking with other parents and students in your child’s class

 If you wish to disclose your child’s CF, you may wish to speak to the other parents at a Parent Information Night or ask the teacher to send a note home to parents.

 As your child gets older, he or she may decide how to handle sharing about CF with others.
 As a family, it can be good to discuss and consider the pros and cons of what you tell others about CF. One approach is for your child to have a few helpful responses to others in regards to CF e.g. “I take these tablets to help my tummy work”

 To organise a meeting with your child’s teacher for the following year, contact the school before the end of the previous school year.
 Teachers are often very busy at the start of the school year and it can be difficult to discuss your child’s needs on the first day of school, so try to arrange a meeting before the students start Term 1.
 The teachers are usually at school a few days before the first term begins.
 You may need to do this every year, until your child gets older – ask for an hour long meeting.

 Usually there’s a requirement to fill out a medical care plan where you outline what care and medication your child will need when at school.
 You may need to update the medical plan annually.
-A School Health Plan is available from the CFSmart website, as a guide for teachers and parents.
+A School Health Plan is available, as a guide for teachers and parents.